 Skinny, tall, and thin, this all-caps font almost seems to be yelling at you through the screen.
 However, this is great if you need something bold and artsy.
 The font comes in four styles that change the line thickness but still keep that distinctive narrow look.

 For a font that makes you feel like you’re on Broadway, try out Showtime!
 This is certainly a unique decorative font.
 Just type what you want and use brackets on either side to enclose it, creating something like a lit-up banner at a movie premiere.

 Want to create a feel just like a vintage burger joint?
 Try out this font!
 The hamburger craze of the 1900s stretches back all the way to the twenties and thirties, so this kind of font can help you craft a very classical feel.

 MadisonSquare looks like neon text!
 If you’re creating something meant to look like an electric sign, you might want to try out this font.
 It’s definitely not something you’ll want to use for entire paragraphs, but it’d look striking in a logo or if used to call attention to a short piece of text.

-Now this is a lively font!
+Now, this is a lively font!
 Budmo is covered in little neon lights – amazing if you’re trying to make people think of old-school Hollywood.
-There’s a ton of font styles in here: One dark, one light, two solids and one bulb style.
+There are many font styles here: One dark, one light, two solids, and one bulb style.
 The last three are so you can customize the font with layering.
-You’ll need a web license to use on websites, but otherwise this is free for commercial use.
+You’ll need a web license to use on websites, but otherwise, this is free for commercial use.